ipfs/kubo/README.md

     mount         Mount an ipfs read-only mountpoint.
     serve         Serve an interface to ipfs.
+    net-diag      Print network diagnostic

+Plumbing commands:

+    block         Interact with raw blocks in the datastore object        Interact with raw dag nodes

 Use "ipfs help <command>" for more information about a command.
 ```